tallman5/steamroller/README.md

 Affiliate Link: [https://amzn.to/3EAxDCI](https://amzn.to/3EAxDCI)

 ## Why?
 During a Voron 2.4 build, I was using the OMG with a bowden tube on the Voron until the Galileo parts came in.
-There were some great prints coming off the Voron.
+There were some great prints coming from the OMG extruder.
 After installing and tuning the Galileo, I noticed how close the prints were in quality.
 So, decided to try to go direct drive with the OMG.
-The Steamroller is the result.
+The Steamroller AB is the result.

 ## Installation Steps
 Everything about this is per the Voron standard, slicer settings, heat set inserts, etc..
+The following directions are for the SR-AB.
+The others are similar.
+More detailed instructions to come.

-1. Print all the parts starting with "steamroller-" from the STL folder.
-Right now, there's only two
+1. Print the parts from the STL folder.
+Right now, there's only two.
-1. Add the heat set inserts, seven in total
+1. Add the heat set inserts
 1. Screw the back of the OMG through the motor plate into the stepper motor
+   1. For the SR-AB, the motor plate is between the OMG clamshell and the motor
+   1. For the SR-SB, the motor is screwed the the clamshell
 1. Assemble the rest of the OMG onto the motor plate assembly
 1. Position the front of the Steamroller onto the assembly
-1. On the stepper, cut the end of the wires and crimp ends to match your wiring harness or PCB
 1. Using the standard carriage -> Clockwork screws, screw the Steamroller to the carriage
-1. Cut a piece of PTFE, mine was 62mm for a v6 hot end
+1. Cut a piece of PTFE for the Steamroller to the hotend
+   1. SR-AB - Mine was 62mm for a v6 hot end
 1. Install the fan assembly
 1. Edit the printer.cfg, below is what I used with Fluiddd and a Spider v1.2:
       ```
-      # Steamroller
+      # Steamroller AB (SB and EVA should be similar)
      rotation_distance: 47.77753134
      microsteps: 16
      full_steps_per_rotation: 760